underground-software/ILKD_course_materials/index.md

 ### Attendance Policy

-* Attendance is required.
+* Attendance is required in person or via the class video call

 * The instructors will be joining remotely

 * Students are welcome (and encouraged) to join the meeting as well so they can contribute more easily

 ### Automatic Course Failure

 If a student fails to complete a task by a deadline with no prior notice, an instructor will reach out to you via email and direct message on matrix.
-If the student fails to respond to this message within seven days of it's receipt, the instructors reserve the right to give the student a final course grade of F.
+If the student fails to respond to this message within seven days of its receipt, the instructors reserve the right to give the student a final course grade of F.

 ### Due date Policies